Wendy Solling

-Wendy Hope Solling (1926 – 20 January 2002) was an Australian sculptor, Anglican Franciscan nun, and one of the earliest women ordained in the Anglican Church of Australia.
+Wendy Hope Solling (7 March 1926 – 20 January 2002) was an Australian sculptor, Anglican Franciscan nun, and one of the earliest women ordained in the Anglican Church of Australia.

 Early life and education

 Wendy Hope Solling was born to Daisy Clarence (née Blomfield) and Fritz Peter Max Solling in Maitland, New South Wales.
 She had two younger brothers, Michael and Peter.

-Solling went to primary school in Maitland, New South Wles and was sent to S.C.E.G.G.S. boarding school in Moss Vale to improve her health, having suffered from chronic bronchitis.
+Solling went to primary school in Maitland, New South Wales and was sent to SCEGGS boarding school in Moss Vale to improve her health, having suffered from chronic bronchitis.
 During this time she was a prefect, House Captain and Joint Senior School Prefect.
-She was also captain of the both the house and school cricket teams.
+She was also captain of both the house and school cricket teams.

 In 1946, she attended the East Sydney Technical College which later became the National Art School.
 Her teacher there was Lyndon Dadswell.
 After graduation in 1948, she went to the Slade Art School, London.
 While in London, exhibitions displaying her sculpture attracted attention.